instedd/surveda/docs/dev-setup-local.md

   $ docker-compose up web
   ```

-2. Navigate to <http://web.guisso.lvh.me> and create an account;
+2. Navigate to <http://web.guisso.lvh.me> and create an account.

+  **Note:** If the browser returns a DNS error when navigating to any `lvh.me` domain then we could [try this solution](#lvh-dns-error).

-3. We now need to create three applications:
+3. Now we need to create three applications:

   ```
   app=Nuntium  host=web.nuntium.lvh.me